Please use these resources in your trade outreach.

 95.7% of the world’s population lives outside the U.S.

 - More than 97% of the anticipated population growth over the next 35 years will take place outside of U.S. borders.

 Agriculture is the U.S. foreign trade champion.

 - The United States has negotiated trade agreements with 20 countries since the end of World War II, including that which established the World Trade Organization.
 In calendar year 2015, U.S. agricultural exports to these countries account for 43 percent of total U.S. agricultural exports, according to USDA data.

 Failing to move forward on trade means falling behind.

 Download full-sized versions of these sharegraphics and more here.

 Additional Videos on the U.S. Grains Council YouTube Page:

-An in-depth report from the U.S. Chamber of Commerce on NAFTA:
+U.S. Chamber of Commerce Report On NAFTA: